mendeseduda/Naruto-Site/README.md

 # Naruto-Site
-Site estático feito para entrega como trabalho no apredizado de html, css, js.
+ Static site made to deliver as work in learning html, css, js.